 You must have full GMC registration with a licence to practise to take up a CP post – see Routes to GMC Registration.

 You must contact a local training programme to establish whether there are any openings for the CP.
 However, you should only do this if you already have GMC registration.
 GMC registration will take some time to achieve through PLAB or FRCR and local programmes cannot keep posts open indefinitely.
 We do not sponsor doctors for GMC registration for CP posts.
 If you have GMC registration, you can find a list of local organisations which run training programmes here COPMED/deaneries.

 Most often when successfully completed the CP allows specialist registration through a CESR.
-Some doctors who complete the CP may now be awarded a CCT but this only applies to those who have completed a minimum of four years in approved posts in the UK.
-Those who complete the CP with less than these four years will be awarded a CESR as has always been the case.
+Some doctors who complete the CP may now be awarded a CCT.
+If their ARCP Outcome 6 was prior to 1 January 2021 a CCT can only be awarded to those who have completed a minimum of four years in approved posts in the UK.
+Those with an ARCP Outcome 6 from 1 January 2021 can be awarded a CCT with no minium requirement.
+Otherwise, those who complete the CP will be awarded a CESR as has always been the case.
 Both are the same for the purpose of entering the UK specialist register.
 A CESR has always been considered to be equivalent to the CCT for the purpose of GMC registration and practice in the UK.